AdibOsmany/Courses/README.md

 # Hello!
 # I'm Adib Osmany.
 # This is my github portfolio.
-This portfolio contains most of my coding assignments, my projects, and a couple of events I was apart of.
+This portfolio contains most of my coding assignments, projects, and a couple of events I was apart of.
 <pre><code>
 Map:
 ├───Courses